"Just wanted to say a big thank you for all you have done to develop my playing over the past year.

 b) WHAT WOULD YOU LIKE TO PLAY?

 I strive to teach people to learn to play the music and styles they WANT to be able to play, whether that may be classical, jazz, pop or anything else!
-I am happy to prepare pupils for ABRSM Grade exams, but only if this is by their own choice, as I don't believe that exams are what music is all about and I strongly oppose the old-fashioned approach of boring people to tears by forcing them in this direction, often damaging their ability to learn and enjoy music for life.
+Happy to teach students to read music if they wish, but I do not prepare pupils for ABRSM Grade exams, as I don't believe that exams are what music is all about and I strongly oppose the old-fashioned approach of boring people to tears by forcing them in this direction, often damaging their ability to learn and enjoy music for life.

 c) EACH STUDENT IS UNIQUE.